mautrix/docs/bridges/go/meta/facebook-migration.md

 # Migrating from mautrix-facebook
+**Migration from mautrix-facebook was removed in v0.4.0.** v0.3.2 is the last version that can be used to migrate from mautrix-facebook.

 0. Either create a new database for mautrix-meta, or rename the old one and create a new one with the original name.
 1. Configure mautrix-meta normally.
 You must use the same bot username and